hns101/ScheveSchilderPortaal-Fontend/README.md

-# 🎨 Scheve Schilder Portaal – Frontend
+#  Scheve Schilder Portaal – Front-end 🎨

 This is the **React frontend** for the painting lesson platform "Scheve Schilder Portaal."
-Users can manage their lesson attendance, while admins can manage students, lessons, and weekly schedules through a custom-built dashboard.
+Users can manage their lesson attendance and upload artworks in their own gallery, while admins can manage students, lessons, and weekly schedules through a custom-built dashboard.

 ---